cmendible/NetCoreConf/slides/PITCHME.md

 ### @color[rgb(104, 32, 121)](I will not talk about)

+@ul
-* Docker
+- Docker
-* Kubernetes
+- Kubernetes
-* Micro-services
+- Micro-services
-* DevOps
+- DevOps
-* Politics
+- Politics
+@ulend

 ---?image=slides/img/slide.PNG

 ### @color[rgb(104, 32, 121)](Decoupling Applications)

+@ul
-* Your application starts simple
+- Your application starts simple
-* One or may be two data sources
+- One or may be two data sources
-* One backend
+- One backend
-* We all know what a Monolith is right?
+- We all know what a Monolith is right?
-* Who avoids premature optimization?
+- Who avoids premature optimization?
+@ulend

 ---?image=slides/img/slide.PNG

 ### @color[rgb(104, 32, 121)](Decoupling Applications)

+@ul
-* What if you need more data sources?
+- What if you need more data sources?
-* What if you need different backend process?
+- What if you need different backend process?
-* What happens when your system fails?
+- What happens when your system fails?
-* What about the scalabiliy of both the system and your team?
+- What about the scalabiliy of both the system and your team?
+@ulend

 Note: